bingram78/frontend-nanodegree-mobile-portfolio/README.md

 ### Changes Made

 #### PageSpeed Score portion
-1. Setup grunt to automate processes.
+1. Setup grunt to automate imagemin processes.
 1. Imagemin in grunt used to minify and compress images.
 Then, ImageOptim to further reduce size.
 Change image links to match minified image folders.
 1. One image resized in Gimp and exported to restrain image size.
 1. Inline CSS to improve PageSpeed insight score.
 This seemed like a lot to inline but it helped prevent render blocking.